-The future home of the Mississippi Children's Museum-Meridian will be located on the lot of the old Sears building at 403 22nd Avenue.
-We have contracted with Weir Boerner Allin Architecture to design a new state of the art facility on this property.
+The future home of the Mississippi Children's Museum - Meridian is under construction at 403 22nd Avenue, the site of the old Sears building.
+We have contracted with Wier Boerner Allin Architecture to design a new state of the art facility on this property.

 What are the site selection criteria?